XilinJia/XilinJia.github.io/books/read_english.md

 Fitschen - Building reliable trading systems - Tradable Strategies that Perform as They Backtest and Meet Your Risk-Reward Goals (2013)

-Ferris - The 4-Hour Workweek Expanded (2009)

-Potts - Vagabonding - an uncommon guide to the art of long-term world travel

 Douglas - Trading In The Zone - Master The Market With Confidence, Discipline And A Winning Attitude (text)

 Douglas - Trading In The Zone - Master The Market With Confidence, Discipline And A Winning Attitude (2 sided)